Chaos-Free Networks are Stable Recurrent Neural Networks: Introduction

 In this work, we analyze the CFN through the lens of control theory.
-Specifically, we formally prove that the absence of chaos in CFNs translates to the satisfaction of the ISS property by design.
-Furthermore, we identify that the recurrent gating structure in CFNs is not, by itself, sufficient to ensure \dISS{} by design.
+First, we formally prove that the absence of chaos in CFNs translates to the satisfaction of the ISS property by design.
+Second, we identify that the recurrent gating structure in CFNs does not yield an unconditional \dISS{} guarantee by design.
 Indeed, promoting \dISS{} requires enforcing complex parametric conditions during CFN training, analogous to those established for LSTM and GRU networks~\cite{terzi_learning_2021,bonassi_stability_2021,decarliInfinitynormbasedInputtoStateStableLong2025}.
-To address this, we propose the \emph{Decoupled-Gate Network} (DGN), a novel variant of the CFN that removes the state-dependent recurrence in the gating dynamics.
-We show that the DGN is \emph{unconditionally} \dISS{} by design, providing a similarly flexible architecture for system identification that eliminates the need for constrained network training procedures (e.g., penalty terms in the loss functions~\cite{bonassiRecurrentNeuralNetworks2022}) or complex post-training verification.
+To address this, inspired by sequence modeling trends that favor simplified gating mechanisms for computational efficiency~\cite{fengWereRNNsAll2024}, we propose the \emph{Decoupled-Gate Network} (DGN), a structural variant of the CFN that removes the state-dependent recurrence in the gating dynamics.
+While similar architectural designs have been recently explored in the machine learning community to enhance parallelization~\cite{fengWereRNNsAll2024}, we show that this structural choice provides an important system-theoretic benefit: it renders the DGN \emph{unconditionally} \dISS{} by design.
+Therefore, we establish a flexible neural network architecture for system identification that eliminates the need for constrained training procedures (e.g., stability penalties~\cite{bonassiRecurrentNeuralNetworks2022}) or complex post-training verification.

 The remainder of this work is structured as follows.
-Section~\ref{s:preliminaries} introduces the notation, the problem statement and recalls the definitions of ISS and \dISS{}.
+Section~\ref{s:preliminaries} introduces the notation and problem statement, and recalls the definitions of ISS and \dISS{}.
 Section~\ref{s:models} details the dynamics of the CFN and introduces the proposed DGN architecture.
 Section~\ref{s:stability} provides the main theoretical contributions of the paper, deriving the stability proofs for both architectures.
 Section~\ref{s:results} presents numerical experiments validating the theoretical findings and comparing the modeling performance of the CFN and DGN against stable standard baselines.
 Finally, Section~\ref{s:conclusion} draws conclusions and outlines future research directions.